luke-harriman/Car-Price-Predictor/README.md

 ## Overview

 The following repository is a very simple iOS app that provides the user with a price prediction on their car.
-The app uses AI to trascribe and process the audio from the iPhone's microphone to extract relevant features that help predict what the car might be worth.
+The app uses AI to trascribe, process extract relevant details about the car that may help predict what the car might be worth.

 ## Functionality
 **Speech to Text**: The app takes verbal descriptions of cars (e.g., Brand, Model, Year, Mileage, etc.) and converts them into text using [OpenAI's Whisper speech-to-text model](https://huggingface.co/openai/whisper-base).